-The Nippon Protect-RF was the cheapest surge protector that I tested, and it showed.
+The Nippon Protect-RF showed why it was the cheapest surge protector on this list.

 It didn’t offer the same level of protection as the other units.
 You’re better off spending more and getting one of the other two surge protectors on this list.